What is the GAP?

 Promote government leadership and ownership of prevention and treatment of wasting in all contexts and at all levels.

-Re-position prevention at the center of our collective efforts to reduce the number of children suffering from wasting and increase the efficiency of our collective efforts.
+Re-position prevention at the centre of our collective efforts to reduce the number of children suffering from wasting and increase the efficiency of our collective efforts.

 Prioritize scalable responses that are cost-effective, efficient and designed to be practical and feasible at scale, increasing access to hard-to-reach populations.

-Enhance the life cycle approach to ensure inclusion of adolescents, pregnant women, breastfeeding women, infants 0-5 months and children 6-59 months in prevention, protection and treatment.
+Enhance the life cycle approach to ensure inclusion of adolescents, pregnant and breastfeeding women, infants aged 0-5 months and children aged 6-59 months in prevention, protection and treatment.

-Ground the design of wasting interventions on key present and future factors that impact on wasting, including urbanization, climate change, demographics shifts and increasing inequalities.
+Ground the design of wasting interventions in key present and future factors that impact wasting, including urbanization, climate change, demographic shifts and increasing inequalities.

-Commit to gender, equality, women’s empowerment, community participation and ownership and inclusion of excluded groups and responsiveness to special needs, including populations on the move.
+Commit to gender, equality, women’s empowerment, community participation and ownership, inclusion of excluded groups and responsiveness to special needs, including for populations on the move.

-Encourage iterative action and learning, acting on what we already know and gradually adapting on the basis of emerging evidence and data to ensure maximum effectiveness.
+Encourage iterative action and learning, acting on what we already know and gradually adapting based on emerging evidence and data to ensure maximum effectiveness.